 Utilization Review Administrator: The company chosen by the LGHIB to administer your utilization review program such as preadmission certification and individual case management.
 The utilization review administrator is BCBS.

-We, Us, Our: BCBS, OptumRx, the LGHIB or the LGHIP as shown by the context.
+We, Us, Our: BCBS, Prime, Local Gov or the LGHIP as shown by the context.

 You, Your: The contract holder or member as shown by the context.